When are tax statements mailed?

 What is the status of the Senior Exemption program?

-The Senior Exemption program is funded by the State of Colorado and will be available for the 2023 taxes payable in 2024.
+The Senior Exemption program is funded by the State of Colorado and will be available for the 2025 taxes payable in 2026.
 Please contact the Assessor’s Office for information regarding this program.
-Assessor’s Website
+Assessor’s Website.

 Besides the Senior Exemption program, are there any other programs available to assist senior citizens?

-Yes, the State of Colorado Property Tax Deferral Program for Seniors is a low interest loan available to qualifying seniors.
+Yes, the State of Colorado Property Tax Deferral Program for Seniors is a low-interest loan available to qualifying seniors.
+Applications are available online through the State or Colorado’s Tax Deferral Portal.
 The deadline to apply is April 1 of each year.
 Please visit the Colorado Property Tax Deferral Website for additional information.

 Is there a program for Disabled Veterans?